MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/2-setup/readme.md

 `%UserProfile%\.vscode\extensions\powerquery.vscode-powerquery-sdk-x.x.x-win32-x64`

-Where `x.x.x`` is the current version of Power Query SDK extension.
+Where `x.x.x` is the current version of Power Query SDK extension.

 The SdkTools NuGet package is found under:

 `<extension_path>\.nuget\Microsoft.PowerQuery.SdkTools.2.xxx.x\tools`

+Where `xxx.x` is the current version of Power Query SDK Tools.

 If you don't have a ".NuGet" folder, be sure to load a connector workspace in VS Code to trigger the SDK's autodownload mechanism.
 The SdkTools NuGet contains the Power Query SDK Test Framework.
-If the NuGet is still not downloaded, then retry the steps after updating the [Power Query SDK for Visual Studio](https://aka.ms/powerquerysdk) extension.

 ## Conclusion